niklasnorin/red-thesis/source/13-theory-fuse.md

 FUSE, short for Filesystems in USEr space, offers yet another potentially powerful way to emulate GPIO access in Linux.

-The power of FUSE lies in that it enables the creation of custom filesystems without creating dedicated kernel modules for each filesystem [#].
+The power of FUSE lies in that it enables the creation of custom filesystems without creating dedicated kernel modules for each filesystem [@libfuse].
 Moreover, all of this is available to the normal user of the system, no super user, or "root", access is required.

 ![Regular filesystem access \label{6_0_1}](source/figures/6_0_1.png)